Andrii-hotfix/SQL/README.md

 # SQL

-created just not to loose my sql scratches which I have used to loose so much times)
+created just not to loose my sql scratches which I have used to loose for so much times)